spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 David suggests using a beta-binomial regression to fit batting averages to at-bats.
 Essentially, each at-bat total has its own prior.
 Though this is a good idea for his use case, it isn't great for mine.
 The problem is that I am heavily biased towards building something which can help in making decisions - I want to build towards a model which is useful for goalies who are playing right now, and we don't know how many shots they will face in the future!
 I need something different.
 </p>
 <h5>Combining Priors</h5>
 Fortunately, we may be able to address this by expanding our Bayesian framework to include two priors, glued together by a likelihood.
-Let's revisit the goalie career AdjSV% density plots, except this time split goalies into two equally sized groups - those facing over 200 shots, and those facing less.
+Let's revisit the goalie career AdjSV% density plots, except this time split goalies into two groups - those facing over 1,500 shots, and those facing less.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-six-three.png" width="60%" length="150"/></div>